Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Instrumentation/Writing Pass Instrumentations.md

 Though function prototypes of these two callback have same argument types, the return types are different:
 - The first argument represents the textual `Pass Id`.
 - The second argument is the input IR, represented in `llvm::Any` type.

+For callbacks running before a Pass (i.e. the callback for registerBeforePassCallback), the returned boolean indicating whether PassManager should run this Pass or not.